India hires "Mr Turnaround" to fix loss-making Air India

 “We are very upbeat that the trend will continue (under Lohani),” said the executive, who asked not to be named because he was not authorised to speak to the media.
 “We want to focus on getting the airline back to profitability.”

-Lohani describes himself as “Mr Turnaround” on his page on networking site Linkedin, largely for his work boosting tourism in Madhya Pradesh.
+Lohani describes himself as “Mr Turnaround” on his page on networking site Linkedin, largely for his work boosting tourism in India’s Madhya Pradesh state.